foxprimegames/Little-Known-Galaxy-Parser/README.md

 unity_yaml_loader.py - Custom constructor to handle Unity's specific YAML tags, in its own file for modularization, so it can be called from other scripts.

 # Getting the Assets --
 1. Download an application that allows you to look at the assets.
 I use [AssetRipper](https://github.com/AssetRipper/AssetRipper) for parsing and [AssetStudio](https://github.com/Perfare/AssetStudio) for sprites, and looking things up on the fly.
+For this parser I'll be using the file types that are extracted from AssetRipper.
+The scripts may need to be altarted if you use a different format.
 2. In the preferred asset manager, load the `Little-Known Galaxy_Data` folder.
   * Windows: `C:/Program Files (x86)/Steam/steamapps/common/Little-Known Galaxy/Little-Known Galaxy_Data`
   * Linux: `${HOME}/.steam/steam/steamapps/common/Little-Known Galaxy/Little-Known Galaxy_Data`